Minor Sherlock Holmes characters: Amelia Watson

+Carol Watson

+Mother to John in Sherlock & Co.
+Voiced by Leigh McDonald.

 Auguste Lupa

 Auguste Lupa is the son of Sherlock Holmes and Irene Adler.
 He appears in two pastiche novels by author John Lescroart, Son of Holmes (1986) and Rasputin's Revenge (1987).
 Lupa, a secret agent during the First World War, is strongly implied to be the younger version of fictional detective Nero Wolfe in the mystery series by Rex Stout.

 Mary Russell

 Mary Russell is a fictional character in a book series by Laurie R. King, focusing on the adventures of Russell and her mentor and, later, husband, an aging Sherlock Holmes.